stfbk/stfbk.github.io/_projects/STIATE.md

 ---
 title: STIATE
-nameAddon: Security Threat Identification and Testing
+titleAddon: Security Threat Identification and Testing
 tagline: "an activity in the context of the EIT ICT Labs activities 2014 (Innovation Area: Privacy, Security and Trust)."
 leader: Alessandro Armando (FBK)
 goals: >